urbit/urbit.org/content/using/operations/using-bridge.md

 You can then use the Bridge app by navigating to `http://localhost:5000` in your internet browser.

-Note: Bridge allows you to both make reads and writes to the Ethereum blockchain.
-Writing to the blockchain, such as changing your networking keys, will incur a transaction cost that will require you to have some ETH in your address.
+### Log in

 Once the program is running in your browser, go through the steps presented according to the type of wallet you have.
 You’ll be presented with a few login options.
 A notable option is Urbit Master Ticket.
 This is for those who used our Wallet Generator software.
 If you bought points from an Urbit sale and then used the Wallet Generator, your networking keys will be set for you.
 All other login options will require you to set your own networking keys.

+Note: Bridge allows you to both make reads and writes to the Ethereum blockchain.
+Writing to the blockchain, such as changing your networking keys, will incur a transaction cost that will require you to have some ETH in the address you log in with.

 ### Accept your transfer